 Assuming that all of the nodes are present and the workflows are created, the only step left is to check the Enable Chain box (see Figure 6, at right).
 You'll also want to ensure that there is a schedule for the first node in the workflow, as that is what starts the Event Chain.

-In my previous post, I showed how you could manually reschedule future jobs in Event Manager when there is a possible conflict.
+In my previous post, I showed how you could manually reschedule future jobs in the Event Calendar when there is a possible conflict.
 In the example there, I had backup jobs that had started to take longer and were running concurrently.
 With an Event Chain, I could make each backup job a node – in that situation, the next backup would not start until the previous one had ended, regardless of how long it took.